shandrayu/ml-ops-ucu/system_design/ml_system_design_doc.md

 - Deployment on the embedded device.
 Thought it would be very good for this course, as for now I do not have any embedded device with me.
 - Getting very good detection score.
 The purpose of this project is to learn building data pipelines.
 - Vision object detection for static objects.
-- Exact metric definition.
+- Exact metric threshold requirements.
 It requires full automotive system design with safety goals, functional safety considerations and usage of road fatalities statistics.
 - Model speedup (inference time optimizations).
 - VRAM constraints.
 - Interface with other modules.